Divorce and Mortgages – What to Know

 Transfer of Equity

-A Transfer of Equity is needed when you want to change the legal ownership of a property on which there is a mortgage.
+A Transfer of Equity is needed when you want to change the legal ownership of a property with a mortgage.

-If you plan on removing a name from a joint mortgage, you’ll need to apply for one.
+If you plan to remove a name from a joint mortgage, you must apply for one.

 Only once it is in place will the lender remove your ex-partner’s name from the mortgage.

-Lenders may insist on the use of a solicitor here, though there are some online conveyancers that offer DIY Transfer of Equity packs.
+Lenders may insist on the use of a solicitor here, though some online conveyancers offer DIY Transfer of Equity packs.

 Getting a mortgage after divorce – what is a guarantor mortgage?

-In recent years lenders have been forced to be much more thorough when assessing what a borrower can afford when taking out a mortgage.
+In recent years, lenders have been forced to be much more thorough in assessing what borrowers can afford when taking out a mortgage.

 As a result, the process can be rather tricky if you have just gone through a divorce.